What is Earthing and Grounding of Shipping Container Home

 In the Earthing scheme, the opposite side of the wire will be connected to metal parts of the electrical equipment (body), setting its potential at the reference (Earth) level.
 In difference to grounding, now the “earthing” wire is NOT connected to the current-carrying wire (they are separated by design and insulation barrier).
-The earthing system protects humans from electroshocks in case of fault (when “hot” wire accidently touches the metal body)
+The earthing system protects humans from electroshocks in case of a fault (when “hot” wire accidentally touches the metal body)

 In all mentioned protection schemes, under normal circumstances Grounding and Earthing wires do not carry any current.
-They provide the path for a current ONLY in the case of short in the system till the moment (usually milli-seconds) when one of the circuit protections (breaker, fuse of GFCI) disconnects the faulty circuit from the hot wire.
+They provide the path for a current ONLY in the case of a short in the system till the moment (usually milliseconds) when one of the circuit protections (breaker, fuse of GFCI) disconnects the faulty circuit from the hot wire.

 The concept of Grounding and Earthing.
 Source: Circuit Globe

-Note that even in the case when the local transformer (portable Power Generator or Inverter) is not grounded (its current-carrying neutral wire not connected to the ground (earth)), protection in terms of safety will still work.
-While breaker or fuse may not act, because the short will not close the return path through the earth to the Generator’s transformer, at least the container’s body will stay at the potential close to that determined by Earth.
-And just to answer the question – the high voltage caused by the short will appear between: ground (earth) – transformer’s body – and its interior wiring.
+Note that even in the case when the local transformer (portable Power Generator or Inverter) is not grounded (its current-carrying neutral wire is not connected to the ground (earth)), protection in terms of safety will still work.
+While the breaker or fuse may not act, because the short will not close the return path through the earth to the Generator’s transformer, at least the container’s body will stay at the potential close to that determined by Earth.
+And just to answer the question – the high voltage caused by the short will appear between the ground (earth) – the transformer’s body – and its interior wiring.
 It will be as dangerous, but in this case away from the container! (more on that below).

 a) Container Houses connected to the Grid

 Modern-day electrical service is connected to your house by a cable including 3 wires, correspondingly two live wires (hot) and one Neutral wire.
 The live wires are connected to the transformer in such a way that their respective voltages are exactly at the opposite phase (180 degrees).
 The neutral wire is connected to the “Center Tap” of the transformer.
-In such configuration (known as “split-phase”) the voltage between both live wires is 220Vac, while that between any live wire and the neutral one is 110Vac (North American system).
-The 220Vac is used for high-power loads (washing machine, dryer, range, A/C etc,) while 110Vac for lights and outlets serving smaller appliances.
+In such a configuration (known as “split-phase”) the voltage between both live wires is 220Vac, while that between any live wire and the neutral one is 110Vac (North American system).
+The 220Vac is used for high-power loads (washing machine, dryer, range, A/C, etc,) while 110Vac is for lights and outlets serving smaller appliances.

-While in 220Vac circuits the return current is carried back to the transformer alternatively by the live wires, the neutral wire provides return path for 110Vac circuits.
+While in 220Vac circuits the return current is carried back to the transformer alternatively by the live wires, the neutral wire provides a return path for 110Vac circuits.

-The Center Tap of the transformer (place where the Neutral Wire originates) is connected to the Earth (in this case to the robust metal bar/rod/pole buried in the earth.
+The Center Tap of the transformer (the place where the Neutral Wire originates) is connected to the Earth (in this case to the robust metal bar/rod/pole buried in the earth.
 This low-resistance connection guarantees that the transformer’s center tap is at earth’s potential (considered as reference, “zero” or often “ground” (GND) level).

-Under normal circumstances the GND wire does not carry any current!
-However, when for any reason (accident, malfunction, tear & wear…), the hot wire in a protected appliance touches exposed metal part (an event called “short-circuit”, because the load is “bypassed”), the current will flow through GND wire back to the Neutral wire located at the Main Power Panel and from there back to the transformer.
-As in such case, the current is basically limited only by the resistance of wires, it will trip the breaker or blow fuses effectively disconnecting the mentioned hot wire (and faulty appliance) from the high voltage (110Vac).
+Under normal circumstances, the GND wire does not carry any current!
+However, when for any reason (accident, malfunction, tear & wear…), the hot wire in a protected appliance touches an exposed metal part (an event called “short-circuit”, because the load is “bypassed”), the current will flow through GND wire back to the Neutral wire located at the Main Power Panel and from there back to the transformer.
+As in such cases, the current is basically limited only by the resistance of wires, it will trip the breaker or blow fuses effectively disconnecting the mentioned hot wire (and faulty appliance) from the high voltage (110Vac).

 Examples of normal and faulty (short-circuit) operation of the residential 110Vac/220Vac system (unfortunately, here the Earth connection on the transformer side is not shown).
 Source: Larry Dimac (TheCircuitDetective.com)

 Note that some (especially small appliances) are designed with a “double Insulation” (in practice it means that either the appliance does not have exposed metal parts or the probability that the interior “Hot Circuit” will touch them is close to zero.
-Such appliances do not need GND-protection and so their power cables are terminated with 2-prong connectors.
+Such appliances do not need GND protection and so their power cables are terminated with 2-prong connectors.

-Summarizing this section: All modern electrical installations use GND wire(s) to disconnect high voltage (by blowing fuses) from the circuit where a short occurred.
+All modern electrical installations use GND wire(s) to disconnect high voltage (by blowing fuses) from the circuit where a short occurred.
 This minimizes the possibility of electroshocks and the probability of fire.

-Now we are ready to discuss the problem of Earthing (or not) electrical systems at the user’s side.
+Now we are ready to discuss the problem of Earthing (or not) electrical systems on the user’s side.
 Unfortunately, here there are many misconceptions mainly due to practices dating to times when GND wires were not mandatory.
-In modern electrical systems the return path for the current is provided by the Neutral Wire.
+In modern electrical systems, the return path for the current is provided by the Neutral Wire.
 Local GND wires (home circuits) provide “emergency” return paths from the faulty appliance (load) to the Main Power Panel where the GND wire is connected to the Neutral one.
-The whole electrical system is balanced, because the current flowing into the “house” and leaving it back to the transformer is contained in the same cable (Hot and Neutral wires).
+The whole electrical system is balanced because the current flowing into the “house” and leaving it back to the transformer is contained in the same cable (Hot and Neutral wires).
 In other words, what comes by the cable, also leaves by the same cable.

 Now imagine the situation, when we connect to earth the Neutral Bar on our Main Power Panel.
-As discussed above, the Neutral wire is earthed at the transformer side what sets its potential to “zero” at the source.
-At user’s side (due to the voltage drop along the neutral (return) wire), its potential will be higher than zero.
+As discussed above, the Neutral wire is earthed at the transformer side which sets its potential to “zero” at the source.
+At the user’s side (due to the voltage drop along the neutral (return) wire), its potential will be higher than zero.
 Connecting it to the Earth will open a second “parallel” path for the return current (Neutral wire and Earth path).
 The network will become unbalanced and, in a way, “uncontrolled” because while the resistivity of Earth is small, it is not well defined (depends on the type of soil, level of moisture etc..).
 As the result – the “Power Transfer System” will lose its symmetry, essential for many protective devices installed down the line.
-Another unwanted effect will be the presence in the soil of so-called wandering currents (currents will follow the path of “least-resistance” rather than straight line to the transformer).
+Another unwanted effect will be the presence in the soil of so-called wandering currents (currents will follow the path of “least-resistance” rather than a straight line to the transformer).

 As Murphy’s laws predict, if something can happen, it certainly will.
-If for whatever reason a hot wire touches the container’s metal structure (wall, studs etc), it will expose dwellers to electroshocks.
+If for whatever reason a hot wire touches the container’s metal structure (wall, studs, etc), it will expose dwellers to electroshocks.
 Especially, touching the wall from the outside (standing on the wet soil) will open an electrical return path to the transformer through the human body with disastrous consequences.

 See what happens when the hot wire accidently touches container’s body that is not connected to the earth (here represented by the “Electrical Equipment”).
 Source: Circuit Globe